Advertisement

 When autumn is in full bling, California’s trees are among the most vibrant in the nation.
 For leaf-peepers, a Golden State fall offers aspens, cottonwoods, dogwoods, maples, oaks and more, all decked out in flashy regalia.
 When’s the best time take it all in?
-John Poimeroo, editor of the seasonal blog California Fall Color, says the season typically kicks off in early September in the Sierra, then gradually descends through lower elevations through fall and doesn’t fade until December in some coastal areas.
+Lara Kaylor, editor of the seasonal blog California Fall Color, says the season typically kicks off in early September in the Sierra, then gradually descends through lower elevations through fall and doesn’t fade until December in some coastal areas.
 Typical foliage seasons for these five sure-fire spots are provided below, but keep in mind that a cold snap or storm can change these timeframes overnight.
 Check Poimeroo’s website for weekly updates, or seek out real-time conditions from other local sources, like Mono County’s Fall Color Report.
 If you’re headed to a national or California State Park, a call to one of their ranger stations might provide some insight.

 1. Eastern Sierra